cslab/pyoslc/README.md

 #### Requesting the PyOSLC Application

-Since the example contains the `RequirementAdapter` example it is possible to interact with the `OSLC API` to retrieve information from it.
+Since the example contains the `RequirementAdapter` class, it is possible to interact with the `OSLC API` to retrieve information from it.

 For instance: